erikmartino/websid/raspi/README.md

 leaves some margin for error but it is obviously not enough leeway to integrate additional 1MHz synchonisation directly into the emulation logic.
-(The measurements are an indication that the program might be successfully adapted to also run on slower Raspberry Pi 3 devices - in case anyone what's to try that.
+(The measurements are an indication that the program might be successfully adapted to also run on slower Raspberry Pi 3 devices - in case anyone wants to try that.
 If necessary, WebSid's SID chip emulation could here still be disabled as a performance optimization.
 To be run on other Raspberry models, in any case the "getBaseAddress" function in rpi4_utils.cpp would need to be adapted.
 Also The GPIO based clocking of the SID might not be practical on slower models.)

 The current impl uses two CPU cores to make playback as "precise" as possible.
-The actual playback is performed by a relatively "dumb" playback thread that runs on CPU core #3.
+The actual playback is performed by a relatively "dumb" playback-thread that runs on CPU core #3.
-That core #3 should be "isolated" for "exclusive" use by the playback thread.
+The emulator-thread runs on core #2.
+The core #3 must be "isolated" for "exclusive" use by the playback thread and if the "device driver" based impl should be used, then CPU core #2 should be equally isolated for exclusive use by the emulator-thread.
 The playback thread just follows a sequential playback script that tells it when to write some SID register.
-Playback scripts are supplied by a second thread (the main thread) which runs the WebSid emulator and which is not very timing critical (see performance considerations above).
+Playback scripts are supplied by the emulator-thread (the main thread) which runs the WebSid emulator and which is not very timing critical (see performance considerations above).

-Advanced users might peek into the "websid_module" folder...
+Advanced users might peek into the "websid_module" folder for details on the "device driver" based implementation.

 todo: The idea is to eventually extend the "SidBerry" device such that the SID's